MAGNOLIA STATE GARDENS, DRIVES AND STORIES

 Don’t miss the bus to the Magnolia State!
 Mississippi that is, for an unforgettable Hilltop adventure featuring the historic Natchez Trace, the home of Eudora Welty, a special photography exhibit, many flower-filled gardens and of course shopping!

 The bus will arrive in downtown Jackson about 4:30 for check-in at the Hilton Garden Inn located in what was originally the King Edward Hotel.
 This iconic landmark was built in 1923, listed on the National Register of Historic Places in 1976, designated a Mississippi Landmark in 1990, and completely renovated in 2006.
-Once you’ve settled in be sure and stop by the Davis-Coates “party suite” for a special Cinco de Mayo “Happy Hour” before heading out for dinner at a nearby restaurant of your choosing.
+Once you’ve settled in be sure and stop by the Davis-Coates “party suite” for a special Cinco de Mayo “Happy Hour” before heading out for a celebratory dinner together at the Iron Horse Grill.

 Wednesday morning our first stop will be at the home of Eudora Welty, one of Mississippi’s most beloved authors.
 Ms. Welty was also an avid gardener, so after a guided tour of the house a walk through her lovely garden is a must.
 It includes an extensive perennial border, a rose garden, trellises and latticework, a woodland garden and impressive camellia collection.

-Next we’ll drive to the Mississippi Museum of Art to view a special exhibit of photographs taken by Ms. Welty then break for lunch on the terrace in the museum’s new “Art Garden”.
-After lunch we’ll tour several surprising springtime gardens at private homes, one in the historic Fondren District of Jackson and other neighborhoods.
+Next we’ll drive to the Mississippi Museum of Art to view a special exhibit of photographs taken by Ms. Welty, then break for lunch on the terrace in the museum’s new “Art Garden”.
+After lunch we’ll visit three springtime gardens at private homes including refreshments in a woodland garden, our last stop.

-Then it’s off to the gardens again!
-This time we’ll head north of Jackson to visit a few of the amazing private gardens of Madison County.
-After a busy morning guaranteed to work up an appetite it’s a good thing Char Restaurant, a popular local eatery, is located nearby and expecting us for lunch!
-After lunch we’ll squeeze in one last Mississippi garden filled with old southern favorites like roses, poppies and foxgloves before heading back to Baton Rouge.
+On day three it’s off to the gardens again!
+We’ll visit two gardens before lunch, one in the Historic Fondren District and the other in beautiful Eastover.
+They’re guaranteed to work up an appetite so it’s a good thing Char Restaurant, a popular local eatery, is located nearby and expecting us for lunch!
+After lunch “lets go shopping” at Lakeland Yard and Garden before heading back to Baton Rouge.
 Napping is allowed on the way home, before cocktail hour that is!